Went down to a 4.5 tog summer duvet this week and the insomnia has eased. There you go, exciting bedroom news report done.

 - Walking or other activity – moving literally causes your body chemistry to change.
 I might not want to do it but I never regret having done it.
 Often combined with #1 and #2.

 - Goals 'n' gratitude weekly diary – I picked this up from dementia group therapy as a way to keep focused on more positive emotions.
-Pick one goal per week (specific, measurable, doable, etc, tidy up bedroom or contact a friend or go for a walk) and a reward for it (chocolate, coffee, wine!), and also write down something nice that happened or that you are grateful for.
-It's surprisingly effective at keeping positive focus but also getting things done.
+Pick one goal per week (specific, measurable, doable, eg, tidy up bedroom or contact a friend or go for a walk) and set a reward for it (chocolate, coffee, wine!), plus write down something nice that happened or that you are grateful for.
+It's surprisingly effective at maintaining positive focus but also getting things done.

 - Writing (or other creative outlet) – I have this diary but also several others that are private.
 When things get really bad, I set aside a whole book and spill into it – you can always burn it after.

-- Time out / unstructured thinking time – at the moment that means having 20 minutes or so sitting in the garden with a coffee and three ginger biscuits and either garden sounds or a bit of jazz (no lyrics) in the headphones.
+- Time out / unstructured thinking time – at the moment that means having 20 minutes or so sitting in the garden with a coffee and three ginger biscuits and either garden sounds or a bit of music in the headphones.
 Other people do meditation but I find that hard.

 - Eating and sleeping – the best two things in life.
-Good food and good sleep can solve a lot of brain sludge.
-I try to eat healthily and also have quite a repetitious bedtime ritual that includes a bath, a book, a goodnight to Pete who keeps different hours, a computer game and, if needed, a meditation or ASMR podcast on lights out.
+Good food and good sleep can fix a lot of brain sludge.

 If all this is too much then there is always the approach I picked up from the country singer Kenny Rogers on Oprah Winfrey donkey's years ago, where he said something like 'all you need in life is someone/something to love, something to do and something to look forward to'.